NOAA-GSL/SENA-c_sw/ref/README.md

 4. I get `git-lfs smudge -- 'data/inputs/c_sw_12x24.nc': git-lfs: command not found` when cloning.

-Your versino of git does not support git-lfs.
+Your version of git does not support git-lfs.
 Install git-lfs or load a version of git that supports it.